powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ## Network and subnetwork

-In the following sections the different network components are described in terms of its main attributes and electrotechnical representation.
+In the following sections the different network components are described in terms of their main attributes and electrotechnical representation.
 The attributes shared by all the network components are described in the next table:

 | Attribute | Description |
 | --------- | ----------- |